-LOCAL RULE 8001A.
+LOCAL RULE 8005A.
 ELECTION TO HAVE APPEAL HEARD BY THE DISTRICT COURT; APPLICABLE RULES; DISMISSAL

 - (a) Election to Have Appeal Heard by the District Court.
-Appellant's separate election to have the appeal heard by the district court shall be filed with the clerk of the bankruptcy court.
+Appellant's election to have the appeal heard by the district court shall be filed with the clerk of the bankruptcy court.
 Any other party's election shall be filed with the clerk of the bankruptcy appellate panel.
 The filing of any paper by an appellee with the bankruptcy appellate panel, except a Notice of Appearance, waives the time remaining in the thirty-day period to elect to have the appeal heard in district court.
 Until a timely election to have the appeal heard by the district court is filed, all motions and other papers shall be filed with the clerk. - (1) Timeliness of Election; Clerk's Duties.
-The election to have the appeal heard by the district court shall substantially follow the form established by Appendix A. If any party makes a timely election to have the appeal heard by the district court, the clerk shall enter an order transmitting the appeal back to the clerk of the bankruptcy court, who shall process the appeal in accordance with Part VIII of the Federal Rules of Bankruptcy Procedure. - (2) Determination of Timeliness of Election.
-If any party questions the timeliness of the election, the clerk shall refer the question to a panel. - (3) Cross Appeals.
+The election to have the appeal heard by the district court shall be made by using Bankruptcy Official Forms 17A or B, as applicable, or a form in substantial conformity with those forms.
+If any party makes a timely election to have the appeal heard by the district court, the clerk shall enter an order transmitting the appeal to the clerk of the district court. - (2) Determination of Validity of Election.
+If any party questions the validity of the election, the clerk shall refer the question to a panel. - (3) Cross Appeals.
 If a party makes a timely election to go to the district court on an appeal, then cross-appeals shall also go to the district court.
 Likewise, if neither party makes an election to go to the district court on an appeal, they may not elect to go to the district court on a cross-appeal. - (b) Applicable Rules.
 These Rules are promulgated under the authority of Fed.R.Bankr.P.
-8018 and the Judicial Council of the Eighth Circuit's resolution dated April 10, 1996, entitled "Order of the Judicial Council Establishing a Bankruptcy Appellate Panel." - (1) Citation.
+8026 and the Judicial Council of the Eighth Circuit's resolution dated April 10, 1996, entitled "Order of the Judicial Council Establishing a Bankruptcy Appellate Panel." - (1) Citation.
 These Rules will be known as the Local Rules of the United States Bankruptcy Appellate Panel for the Eighth Circuit and cited as: L.R.
 BAP $8^{\rm th}$ Cir. - (2) Effective Date.
-These Rules are effective January 1, 1997, as amended July 20, 2010. - (3) Federal Rules of Bankruptcy Procedure 8001 et seq.
+These Rules are effective January 1, 1997, as amended July 20, 2010, July 21, 2014, and December 1, 2014. - (3) Federal Rules of Bankruptcy Procedure 8001 et seq.
 Part VIII of the Federal Rules of Bankruptcy Procedure and Official Forms (Rule 8001) et seq. apply to proceedings in this court unless suspended as allowed by Fed.R.Bankr.P.
-8019.
+8028.